 The agent could eject the suspension, reduce suspension duration, or maintain the previous suspension decision.
 In case you are not happy with the decision, you could go on to challenge that decision with your attorney in a Supreme Court.

 If you do not want to go through this hassle, you could still agree to your charges.
-I had promised to show you how you could to go about this.
+I had promised to show you how you could go about this.
 Here’s what to do:

-- Once you receive the suspension notice, mail a $100 restoration fee, the bottom half of suspension notice, and license to the NJ MVC.
+- Once you receive the suspension notice, mail a $100 restoration fee, the bottom half of the suspension notice, and license to the NJ MVC.

 - Refer letter to the Suspension Notice.